-We have significant sales to certain significant customers.
+We derive significant portions of our sales from certain significant customers (see Sales and Customers within Item 1, Business, of this report).
 There can be no assurance that all of our significant customers will continue to purchase our products in the same mix or quantities or on the same terms as in the past, particularly as increasingly powerful retailers may demand lower pricing and focus on developing their own brands.
 The loss of a significant customer or a material reduction in sales or a change in the mix of products we sell to a significant customer could materially and adversely affect our product sales, financial condition, and operating results.